-To meet the requirement of 180 hours of VET across years 11 and 12, students may need to complete a unit of SWL each year.
+To meet the requirement of 180 hours of VET across years 11 and 12, students may need to complete a unit of SWL.
 This entails students organising 20 days of placement in the field associated with their VET across the school year.
-Most VET institutions will arrange this as a part of the student's enrolment at the institution if it is required.
+If this is required, the VET institutions will arrange this as a part of the student's enrolment at the institution.
 Additionally, students undertaking School Based Apprenticeships and traineeships may also negotiate regular work placements on a case-by-case basis.